kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 Research how to replace the missing Front Page module.

-You can also take dev-d6.psfmember.org out of maintenance mode, if useful.
+You can also take the D6 site dev-rs6.psfmember.org out of maintenance mode, if useful.